marcosh/marcosh.github.io/_posts/2021-09-24-either-why-or-how.markdown

 ## What can we do with this?

-Now it's time to see some example and some concrete benefits of such an approach.
+Now it's time to see some examples and some concrete benefits of such an approach.
 Let's see some of the things which come quite easy and natural once we have the `Either` data structure in place.

 I'll try to provide some concrete examples all in the context of parsing/validation.